Changes Effective Fall 2023

-The Economics major has FIVE prerequisites.
-All five classes (or their equivalent) must be completed prior to acceptance to the major and all must be taken for a letter grade.
-Students must have an average GPA of 3.0 in the prerequisite courses taken at Berkeley, and an average GPA of 3.0 in any prerequisite courses taken at another institution.
+The Economics major has SIX prerequisites.
+All six classes (or their equivalent) must be completed prior to acceptance to the major and all must be taken for a letter grade.
+Students must earn a minimum of a C (2.0) grade in each of the prerequisite courses taken at Berkeley, and an average GPA/grade of 2.0 in any prerequisite courses taken at another institution.
 Students may apply while in progress of completing any remaining prerequisites.
 Admission decisions will not be made until any prerequisite courses in progress are finished and grades are available.

 At least one math or statistics prerequisite course must be taken at UC Berkeley.